Climate change in Italy: Impacts on housing

 The most common causes of damage are floods such as the Acqua alta in 2019, which submerged the city of Venice under water, flooding homes and leaving them without electricity.
 Historical monuments were also impacted, such as St Mark's Basilica, which was flooded for the second time in less than a year and a half, whereas this had only happened four times in the last 1,200 years.
 These floods have made the ground and ground floors of Venice's homes too wet to live in.

-In 2021, near Lake Como in northern Italy, severe weather caused serious damage to nearby towns.
+In 2021, near Lake Como, in northern Italy, severe weather caused serious damage to nearby towns.
 The rainfall caused the lake to overflow its banks, which in turn led to a great deal of damage, such as flooding, landslides and the transport of rocks, trees and even cars by the force of the muddy torrent, destroying everything in its path.

 Impacts on migration

 Venice, which is one of the Italian cities most affected by the impacts of climate change, has seen its population decrease over the years.
 In 1966, the population was 121,000, while predictions for the end of 2022 show that the city may well fall below 50,000 inhabitants.

-The Planpincieux glacier is also in the news, with 500,000 cubic meters of the glacier threatening to collapse due to the scorching temperatures hitting the Valle d'Aosta region in 2020, a year after a similar warning.
+The Planpincieux glacier is also in the news, with 500,000 cubic meters of the glacier threatening to collapse due to the scorching temperatures hitting the Aosta Valley region in 2020, a year after a similar warning.
 75 people had to be evacuated by the Italian civil protection, including dozens of residents.

 According to the authorities, 1/5 of the country is becoming desertified, and by 2100, 5,000 km2 will end up under water due to rising sea levels causing more and more climate migration.

 Mitigation and adaptation

 Policies and legislation

 Like almost every other country Italy is part of the Paris Agreement to limit climate change.
 Italy's nationally determined contribution is to decrease its emissions by 33% by 2030, and to be carbon-neutral by 2050.

 Italy currently generates 11% of the European Union's greenhouse gas emissions, but have had the most rapid decrease of the member countries since 2005.
 All economic sectors decreased their contribution to the emissions, but with agriculture showing the smallest reduction.
 Italy has of year 2020 decreased its emissions by 13% compared to 2005.

 The Italian legislative framework for forestry was updated in 2018, which put in place new guidelines and arrangements to coordinate regional administrations, to establish a uniform national policy.
 The aim is to increase the ecosystem functions of forests as carbon sinks, and simultaneously obtain valuable timber products.
 The decree therefore emphasizes on sustainable forestry management.
 Beginning from recent decades, the instigated land-use changes in Italy is aimed to increase the current forested area covering about 31% of Italy's terrestrial land area.

-In 2020 Italy was the first country to make education on climate change compulsory, but schools struggled to implement it due to the covid-19 pandemic.
+In 2020 Italy was the first country to make education on climate change compulsory, but schools struggled to implement it due to the COVID-19 pandemic.